Privacy Policy

 9. Data Retention

-We retain your personal information only for as long as necessary to fulfill the purposes for which it was collected, including to provide services, comply with legal and regulatory obligations, resolve disputes, enforce our agreements, and maintain business records.
+We retain your personal information only for as long as necessary to fulfill the purposes for which it was collected, including providing services, complying with legal and regulatory obligations, resolving disputes, enforcing our agreements, and maintaining business records.

 When personal data is no longer required, we take reasonable steps to securely delete, destroy, or de-identify it in accordance with our internal retention policies and applicable data protection laws.